 Tooth whitening products containing levels of hydrogen peroxide between 0.1% and 6% may only be sold to dental practitioners.
 For each cycle of use, the first use can only be carried out by dental practitioners or under their direct supervision if an equivalent level of safety is ensured.
 Following the first cycle of use, the product can be provided to the consumer to complete the cycle of use.
 These products can only be used on consumers above the age of 18.

-Whilst the restrictions on hydrogen peroxide-based toothwhitening products sold to consumers in Europe may relax in future years, other means of toothwhitening are being explored, most recently the concept of bleaching teeth using light technology.
+Whilst the restrictions on hydrogen peroxide-based toothwhitening products sold to consumers in the UK and Europe are very stringent, other means of toothwhitening are being explored, most recently the concept of bleaching teeth using light technology.

 Where can I find out more?

-The National Hairdressers' Federation (NHF) has a factsheet providing helpful information and advice, while reminding hairdressers and beauty therapists that it is illegal for tooth whitening to be carried out within hair or beauty salons.
+The National Hair and Beauty Federation (NHBF) has a factsheet providing helpful information and advice, while reminding hairdressers and beauty therapists that it is illegal for tooth whitening to be carried out within hair or beauty salons.